dunst-project/dunst-project.org/content/_index.md

 ***

 Please use the [issue tracker](https://github.com/dunst-project/dunst/issues) on GitHub to send us bug reports or feature requests.
-You can also join us at the [#dunst](irc://irc.libera.chat/#dunst) IRC channel on Libera.
+There is also the [#dunst](irc://irc.libera.chat/#dunst) IRC channel on Libera.

 ## **Maintainers**
 ***